-The Company performs resistance tests to calculate the required liquidity in the event of deteriorating market scenarios.
-The Company determined the liquidity ratio depending on the net withdrawals provided during a deteriorating scenario for a weekly period for large exposures and quarterly for average exposures.
-The analysis also takes into account the time required to repay the investment to cover the expected outflows.
+The company conducts resistance tests to calculate the liquidity needed in the event of deteriorating market scenarios.
+It has subsequently determined the liquidity ratio depending on the net withdrawals projected during a deteriorating scenario for a weekly period for large exposures and quarterly for medium exposures.
+The analysis also takes into account the time required to repay the investment to meet the expected outflows.

-Based on the assumptions of the analyzed scenario, it is estimated that the fund may be able to withstand the potential difficulties assumed, in line with regulatory restrictions regarding liquidations within the legal deadline, which estimates that the minimum period of cash flow coverage is 3 months.
+Based on the assumptions of the analyzed scenario, it is estimated that the fund can manage to withstand the possible difficulties, being in line with the regulatory constraints regarding liquidations within the legal deadline, from which it is estimated that the minimum flow coverage period is 3 months.

-Based on the above analysis, the Directorate has sufficient assurance that there are no material uncertainties, which may cast considerable doubts on the Fund's ability to operate in accordance with the principle of going concern in the foreseen future.
-For this reason, the preparation of financial statements according to the going concern basis of accounting is considered appropriate for the year ended on December 31, 2019.
+Based on the analysis above, Management has sufficient assurance that there are no material uncertainties, which could cast significant doubt on the Fund's ability to operate on a going concern basis in the foreseeable future.
+Therefore, the preparation of financial statements on a going concern basis is deemed appropriate for the year ended 31 December 2020.